12-String Bass Interviews

 Sometimes one's passion can take on a life of its own.
 Bob Singer has taken his passion for vintage guitars and turned it into a thriving business.

-Waterstone set the 12-string bass world on fire in late 2004 when they announced they had signed up Tom Petersson for a signature model.
+Waterstone set the 12-string bass world on fire in late 2004 when they announced the Tom Petersson signature model 12.

 Sometimes musicians make the best builders.
-Starting with his love for playing the guitar, Andy Rothstein expanded his knowledge to include the technical aspects and artistry of guitar mechanics and design.
-He is now building instruments that can hold their own against the toughest competition.
+Starting with his love for playing guitar, Andy Rothstein expanded his knowledge to include the technical aspects and artistry of guitar mechanics and design.
 Andy's hands-on approach has resulted in the Buzz Feiten tuning system being incorporated into the 12-string bass for the first time, as well as a new electronics configuration.

 Designing new instruments can be a real challenge, especially when you work for a well established and respected company like Dean Musical Instruments.
 Mick Donner has been creating new guitars for many years and is up to the task!